abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 gets new features updates twice a year (in January and July), in addition to quality/security updates once a month
 it receives only one build a month, on the second Tuesday of the month (Patch Tuesday)

+* Testing channels:

+7. DevMain Channel

+the most frequent channel for Office builds as soon as they are compiled, providing new features/improvements/fixes and new bugs or issues

+8. Microsoft Elite

+the second most frequent channel for Office builds as soon as they are tested
+it mostly aligns with Beta channel and works as an internal preview for it

 * Office 2019 Volume channels:

-7. Perpetual2019 VL
+9. Perpetual2019 VL

-the official update channel for volume licensed products of Office 2019 (although, it can work from any other channel)
+the official update channel for volume licensed products of Office 2019
 it only gets security and quality fixes once a month (Patch Tuesday)

-8. Microsoft Perpetual
+10. Microsoft LTSC VL

 internal preview channel for Perpetual2019 VL channel

-* Testing channels:
+* Office 2019 Volume channels:

-9. Microsoft Elite
+11. Perpetual2021 VL

-the second most frequent channel for Office builds as soon as they are tested
+the official update channel for volume licensed products of Office 2021
-it mostly aligns with Beta channel and works as an internal preview for it

-10. DevMain Channel

-the most frequent channel for Office builds as soon as they are compiled, providing new features/improvements/fixes or even new bugs and issues
+it only gets security and quality fixes once a month (Patch Tuesday)

+12. Microsoft LTSC2021 VL

+internal preview channel for Perpetual2021 VL channel

 ______________________________